bareos/bareos/docs/manuals/source/TasksAndConcepts/TheWindowsVersionOfBareos.rst

 Hard Links
 ~~~~~~~~~~

 Windows also supports hard links, even so they are seldom used.
+These are
-These are treated as normal files and will be restored as individual files (which will not be hardlinks again)
+treated as normal files and will be restored as individual files (which
+will not be hard links again)

 .. _FilesNotToBackup: